Lyme disease: Early evidence

 Perhaps the first detailed description of what is now known as Lyme disease appeared in the writings of John Walker after a visit to the island of Jura (Deer Island) off the west coast of Scotland in 1764.
 He gives a good description both of the symptoms of Lyme disease (with "exquisite pain [in] the interior parts of the limbs") and of the tick vector itself, which he describes as a "worm" with a body which is "of a reddish color and of a compressed shape with a row of feet on each side" that "penetrates the skin".
 Many people from this area of Great Britain emigrated to North America between 1717 and the end of the 18th century.

 The examination of preserved museum specimens has found Borrelia DNA in an infected Ixodes ricinus tick from Germany dating back to 1884, and an infected mouse from Cape Cod that died in 1894.
-The 2010 autopsy of Ötzi the Iceman, a 5,300-year-old mummy, revealed the presence of ~60% of the DNA sequence of Borrelia burgdorferi.
+The 2010 autopsy of Ötzi the Iceman revealed the presence of ~60% of the DNA sequence of Borrelia burgdorferi.

 The early European studies of what is now known as Lyme disease described its skin manifestations.
 The first study dates to 1883 in Breslau, Germany (now Wrocław, Poland), where physician Alfred Buchwald described a man who for 16 years had had a degenerative skin disorder now known as acrodermatitis chronica atrophicans.

 At a 1909 research conference, Swedish dermatologist Arvid Afzelius presented a study about an expanding, ring-like lesion he had observed in an older woman following the bite of a sheep tick.
 He named the lesion erythema migrans.
 The skin condition now known as borrelial lymphocytoma was first described in 1911.